Why is it Important to Generate Awareness & Online Traffic?

 How To Write for Real People?

-Okay, so when you are taught in school, the writing tends to be formal and you are rewarded for technical rules, rather than the ease that the information is expressed.
+Okay, so when you are taught in school, the writing tends to be formal and you are rewarded for technical rules, rather than the ease with which information is expressed.
 But you aren’t in school anymore and you need to express yourself in a simple and straightforward way.

 We love our businesses and often forget that words and information that is second-hand to us is often completely unknown to our customers.
 Getting rid of jargon or at least trying to keep it to a minimum can be hard.
 I know because I am guilty of it and am still trying to weed it out of my writing.